cinnData/DataSci/[DS-04] Web scraping.md

 The **Hypertext Transfer Protocol** (HTTP) was designed to enable communications between clients and servers.
 For instance, a client (such as your browser) sends a **HTTP request** to the server.
 Then, the server returns the response to the client.
 The response contains status information about the request and, if the request is accepted, the requested content.

 **GET** is one of the most common HTTP methods.
 It is used to request data from a specified resource.
-The function `requests.get` is a Python implementation.
+The Requests function `get()` is a Python implementation.
 You can manage this as follows:

 ```
 import requests
 html_str = requests.get(url).text
 ```

-`requests.get` returns a `requests` object (type `requests.models.Response`), containing data about the request.
+`get()` returns a `requests` object (type `requests.models.Response`), containing data about the request.
 The attribute `text` of this object is a string which, for an ordinary web page, is the HTML source code.
-Now you can parse this string with the function `BeautifulSoup` from the package `bs4`, and then extract the information sought by means of the methods `find` and `find_all`.
+Now you can parse this string with the function `BeautifulSoup()` from the package `bs4`, and then extract the information sought by means of the methods `.find()` and `.find_all()`.
 This information, after cleaning, can be exported to your preferred data format.
 In the example of this lecture, we export the data extracted to a CSV file.